Retention 103: TOP Aftercare Tips For Ultimate Lash Retention!

 Welcome to the third instalment of the Retention Series - by now, you’ll be a real pro at pretreatment, and you’ll know how to keep that glue tip-top to the last drop!
-If this is the first instalment you have landed on - hello, welcome - please feel free to read on, and take a few moments to read parts 1 and 2 when you’re done :)
+If this is the first instalment you have landed on - please feel free to read on, and take a few moments to read parts 1 and 2 when you’re done.

-As we’ve mentioned, in the first and second instances great retention comes from your awesome pretreatment routine, and from picking THE perfect glue!
+As we’ve mentioned, in the first and second instances, great retention comes from your awesome pretreatment routine, and from picking THE perfect glue!
 Once your client wakes up from their lash nap looking like they’re about to grace the cover of Vogue, it’s pretty much in their hands!
-You could have done everything so absolutely perfectly that the lash gods themselves are shaking, but if your client doesn’t treat them with the care and attention they deserve, you might as well have stuck the lashes on with a wish and a promise for all the good they’re about to do them!
+You could have done everything absolutely perfectly, but if your client doesn’t treat them with the proper las extension aftercare, then there's a high chance that they'll come back to you with retention problems.

 So what do you tell them?

-Just remember that I went through failures so that you can prosper.
-Foam cleanser is gentle, oil free and it really gets in between the lashes giving you a deeeeeeep clean.
+The Foam lash cleanser is gentle, oil free and it really gets in between the lashes giving you the deepest possible clean.

-We stock a range of foam cleansers depending on your favourite scent, and you can even buy them in packs of 9 to retail to your clients so you KNOW they’re getting the best aftercare.
-My personal favourite is the inLei foam cleanser in rose scent.
+We stock a range of foam lash shampoos depending on your favourite scent, and you can even buy them in packs of 9 to retail to your clients so you KNOW they’re getting the best aftercare.
+Our London Lash trainer favourite is the inLei foam cleanser in rose scent.